-Being arrested and charged with misdemeanor or felony theft is very serious and could have long-lasting implications on your future.
-This is why it is critical to speak with an experienced theft defense attorney as soon as possible.
-Eric Stone defends individuals accused of a crime throughout Northern Virginia, including the areas of Fredericksburg, Quantico, Stafford County, Prince William County, and Spotsylvania County.
+Being arrested and charged with a misdemeanor or felony theft is very serious and could have long-lasting implications for your future.
+This is why it is critical to speak with an experienced defense attorney as soon as possible.
+At Williams Stone Carpenter Buczek, PC, we defend individuals accused of theft crimes throughout Northern Virginia, including Stafford, Fredericksburg, Manassas, Quantico, Stafford County, Prince William County, and Spotsylvania County.
 The sooner we speak, the sooner we can begin building a personalized case strategy to reduce or eliminate your charges.

 Common Theft Charges in Virginia

 Shoplifting is the crime most people envision when they hear someone is facing a charge of theft.
 However, there are many different crimes that fall under the umbrella category of "theft charges" in Virginia.
 Our firm can help defend you against any and all forms of theft crimes, including:

 Unauthorized use of an animal, vehicle, boat or aircraft

 Theft or destruction of public records

 The potential penalties you could face will depend upon the specific circumstances of your case.
 For example, someone who falsely charges thousands of dollars to someone else's credit card will face more severe penalties than someone who allegedly stole a $20 DVD.
 Our goal, regardless of your situation, is to secure the best possible outcome.
 This helps to ensure that your criminal case will have as little impact on your future as possible.